Is the Klover App Legitimate? Here’s What You Need to Know

 Many customers praised the app for its simple design and straightforward process.
 Most users found it easy to set up an account and navigate the app.
 On multiple occasions, users complimented Klover for helping them and their families out in a financial pinch.

-Another customer disliked the fact that the app required them to do different things to accumulate points for boosts (ex. fill out surveys or watch ads).
-That said, many consumers liked the ability to earn points for more cash.
+Another customer disliked that the app required them to do different things to accumulate points for boosts (ex. fill out surveys or watch ads).
+That said, many consumers liked earning points for more cash.

-As with any other cash advance app, Klover has its pros and cons.
+As with any other cash advance app, Klover has its benefits and drawbacks.

 Pros

-• Unlike other short-term loans, Klover does not charge hidden fees or interest.
+• Klover does not charge hidden fees or interest

 Cons